Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Fentanyl is a powerful synthetic opioid analgesic (painkiller) that is 50 to 100 times more potent than morphine.
 It is prescribed to treat severe pain, often associated with cancer and other medical conditions.
 Fentanyl is also produced illicitly and sold on the street as a recreational drug.
 It is highly addictive, and can be fatal if misused.

-Read More: Is Vyvanse Addictive?
+Read More: Is Spice Addictive?

 2. How is Fentanyl Taken?